-4.1 Release v0.5
+Release v0.9

-We are proud to announce the release of screed v0.5. screed is a database engine capable of storing and retriving short-read sequence data. screed is designed to be fast and adaptable to different sequence file formats.
-This marks the first release of screed which we consider stable and complete.
+We are pleased to announce the release of Screed v0.9.
+Screed is a database engine capable of storing and retrieving short-read sequence data and is designed to be fast and adaptable to different sequence file formats.